gvellut/airplay_audio_revert/README.md

-# AudioMonitor
+# Airplay!?
+No Way!
+(AudioMonitor)

-AudioMonitor is a macOS utility that monitors audio devices and can revert audio output when AirPlay devices are connected (instead of set to the Airplay device).
+*Airplay!?
+No Way!* is a macOS utility that monitors audio devices and can revert audio output when AirPlay devices are connected (instead of set to the Airplay device).

 ## Purpose